 After the end of each year, your Financial Intermediary will provide you with information about the distributions and dividends you received and any redemption of shares during the previous year.
-Because each shareholder's circumstances are different and special tax rules may apply, you should consult your tax adviser about your investment in the Fund.
+Because each shareholder's circumstances are different and special tax rules may apply, you should consult your tax advisor about your investment in the Fund.

 Additional information concerning taxation of the Fund and its shareholders is contained in the SAI.
-Tax consequences are not the primary consideration of the Fund in making investment decisions.
-You should consult your own tax adviser concerning federal, state and local taxation of distributions from the Fund.
+You should consult your own tax advisor concerning federal, state and local taxation of distributions from the Fund.